 4.22a Some Club schemes allow members to take a transfer out even, in certain circumstances, if they have not qualified for a preserved pension in that scheme.
-Where this is the case, the Club rules apply as normal If the Guarantee Date (see paragraph 4.5) is after the date of leaving, revaluations should be calculated as if the member was entitled to receive revaluations despite not being entitled to a preserved pension.
+If the Guarantee Date (see paragraph 4.5) is after the date of leaving, revaluations should be calculated as if the member was entitled to receive revaluations despite not being entitled to a preserved pension.